• Skip to primary navigation

 • Garlic Ginger Paste - This is a great ingredient for Asian-inspired recipes.
 It adds an incredible spicy flavor and amazing color to the filling.
 You can use finely chopped or grated ginger and garlic instead.

-• Green chili - You can skip it if you don't like spicy.
+• Green chilies - You can skip them if you don't like spicy.
 You can substitute it with red chilies.

 • Spices - I use my favorite spices such as garam masala, turmeric, and cumin but you can use any Indian spices you like to customize it.